mAndrushchenko/everlabs-stylelint-config/README.md

   "**/example_file.scss"
 ]
 ```

-Also you can disable or enable some rules that doesn't fit to your project
+Also you can disable or enable some rules that doesn't fit to your project:

 ```yaml
 rules: